MrMusic25/linux-pref/README.md

 Add the following line to your crontab, since the script does not loop itself:
 `*/15 * * * * /home/$USER/linux-pref/gitCheck.sh <path_to_git_folder> &>/dev/null`
-This will check for an update every 15 minutes.
+Adding this line will check for an update every 15 minutes.

 ### grive.sh
 This script will update your Google Drive using the grive2 program.